natsukagami/tree-sitter-hylo/README.md

 - [ ] `?` implicit modifier
 - [ ] `#pragma` in primary expr
+- [ ] Lambda environment can be empty

 - [ ] What are `remote` types?